 Dr Hannah Young

 Research suggests that therapeutic outcomes are related to the quality of the client-therapist relationship.
 Central to the Person-centred approach is an emphasis on 'being' versus 'doing'; offering acceptance, empathy and genuineness.

-Within client-led therapy, an invitation from the therapist to focus and stay with body sensations can really deepen the therapeutic work.
-Studies have demonstrated the benefit of somatic-based approaches.
+Within client-centred therapy, an invitation from the therapist to focus and stay with body sensations can help to deepen the therapeutic work.
+Studies have demonstrated the benefit of such body-based approaches.

 Deep Brain Reorienting

 Comprehensive Resource Model

 The Comprehensive Resource Model establishes layers of internal resourcing through eye positioning, breath work, somatic awareness, connection with nature and more.
 With these resources in place, clients may be increasingly able to access and feel the previously unbearable activation that arises from trauma.
 With a new experience of "this is now bearable", the traumatic memory may be laid down once again without the distress that it was once coupled with.